Thomas Suffern (1787-1869)

 Importer of Irish Linens, of 11 Washington Square North, New York City

 He was born in Ireland and came to New York City as a boy where his uncle, George Suffern, had a tobacco store at 2 De Peyster Street.
 Another uncle was Judge Edward Suffern, of Rockland Co., New York.
 He initially inherited his uncle's tobacco business but instead became a very successful importer of Irish linens.
-In 1835 he built 11 Washington Square and in 1846 his fortune was estimated at $500,000 which was bolstered by significant investments in real estate.
+In 1835 he built 11 Washington Square (see images) and in 1846 his fortune was estimated at $500,000 which was bolstered by significant investments in real estate.
+He was said to be a cousin of President Andrew Jackson and the business mentor of Alexander T. Stewart.
 He married Janet, daughter of "the very wealthy merchant" William Wilson who was an intimate friend of Thomas' uncle, George Suffern.
-Their only son died young, unmarried, and they left only daughters.
+Their only son died young, unmarried, and they were survived by three daughters (listed).

 Janet (Wilson) Suffern